Emotional intelligence (EQ)

-Emotional intelligence, also known as Emotional Quotient (EQ) is the ability to perceive, use, understand, manage and handle emotions.
+Emotional intelligence, also called (EQ) is the ability to recognise, understand and manage emotions- in yourself and of others.

-A child with high emotional intelligence will be able to understand when they are expressing certain emotions and the response they are receiving through other's emotions around them.
+Children with high emotional intelligence will be able to recognise when they are expressing certain emotions and noticing how others are feeling around them.

 Self-awareness

-Being conscious about your own feelings and the thoughts that surround feelings
+Being conscious of your own feelings and understanding your thoughts and emotions.

 Self-management

-The ability to control certain impulsive behaviours, emotions or feelings and being confident in your own strengths and weaknesses.
+The ability to control impulsive behaviours, emotions or feelings and responding calmly.
+It also means being confident in your own strengths and weaknesses.

 Social awareness

-Understanding the needs, wants, concerns and emotions of those around you.
-Understanding emotional cues, people’s vibes and the group dynamic.
+Picking up on the needs, wants, concerns and emotions of those around you.
+Understanding group dynamic and social cues.

 Relationship management

-Developing and maintaining relationships with those around you, having clear communication and avoiding or managing any potential conflict.
+Developing and maintaining healthy relationships with those around you, communicating clearly and managing any conflict well.

-Nurturing emotional intelligence in children can help them develop a whole new set of skills, help navigate social settings and cope with life’s setbacks.
-Emotional self-regulation can be broken down into two separate categories of:
+Nurturing emotional intelligence in children helps them develop a whole new set of skills, including navigating social settings and coping with life’s setbacks.

 Encouraging emotional intelligence